Hundreds Of Nigerian Schoolboys Released After Six-day Kidnap Ordeal - UrduPoint

 "This is a huge relief to the entire country & international community," President Muhammadu Buhari said on Twitter.

-It remained unclear, though, if all the abducted schoolboys had been released, amid ongoing uncertainty over the number taken in the first place.
+It remained unclear, however, if all the abducted schoolboys had been released, amid ongoing uncertainty over the number taken in the first place.

 In an interview with state channel NTA, the governor added: "I think we have recovered most of the boys, it's not all of them."
 In a video released by Boko Haram Thursday, a distressed teenager said he was among 520 students kidnapped.